This page is under construction! Feel free to check out some of our previous trips.

 Harvesting lettuce in Central Valley, California, ASB 2011

-2011: Our ASB was to Los Angeles with Jewish Funds for Justice.
+2011: Los Angeles with Jewish Funds for Justice.
 You could follow us on Twitter with daily tweets from our Alternative Spring Break in Los Angeles

 2013: "Fake Break" trip in January/February will be to West Palm Beach, Florida, to work with Habitat for Humanity

-2014: Our ASB will be to New Orleans with the Jewish Farm School
+2014: New Orleans with the Jewish Farm School

 "The ASB trip was an eye opening experience that helped me connect with other Elon students and explore the meaning of being Jewish and how it connects to social justice."